ukui/peony/CONTRIBUTING.md

-# Peony-Qt contribution guide
+# Peony contribution guide
 ## Introduction
 If you are reading this page, you might volunteer to be a contributor of this project.
 There are some suggestions from me.

 ##  Your role(s)
 What role do you want to play in this project?
 This point is very important.

-- If you just find the problem and report a bug, you should be a user of peony-qt.
+- If you just find the problem and report a bug, you should be a user of Peony.

 - If you are good at one or more foreign languages, you should be a translator.

-- If you are familiar with the framework and developing on it, you should be a developer or programer of peony-qt.
+- If you are familiar with the framework and developing on it, you should be a developer or programer of Peony.

 The different character's contribution is equally important.
 But the threshold is different.